LauraNolan/marti-services/taxii_service/README.md

 # Walkthrough
 ---
 Added helpful walkthrough to taxii_service config page.
 The main functionality was added in core, but you need to add the html specifics to each form item.
-More specifically you need to define the 'data-step' and 'data-intro' to utalize the walkthrough feature.
+More specifically you need to define the 'data-step' and 'data-intro' to utilize the walkthrough feature.

 Used the intro.js library: https://github.com/usablica/intro.js